Maintaining Your TMEES Cable Operated Electronic Exhaust-valve System.

 NOTE: Instruction and demonstration videos can be viewed at the bottom of the page.

 125cc / 144cc / 250cc / 300cc

-It is advised that the following procedure relating to the set-up and maintenance of your TMEES Engine is used as per instruction on a regular basis to ensure both the performance and reliability of your TM Racing machine is maximised, it should be noted that TM UK recommend the procedure be applied to your machine at 4 hours intervals for MX and prior to each event for Enduro machines.
+It is advised that the following procedure relating to the set-up and maintenance of your TMEES Engine is used as per instruction on a regular basis to ensure both the performance and reliability of your TM Racing machine is maximised.
+It should be noted that TM UK recommend the procedure for the cable operated TMEES (1) systems be applied to your machine at 4 hours intervals for MX machines and prior to each event for Enduro machines.

-Please Click On The Link Below To Download The TMEES Set-Up Guide.
+Please Click On The Link Below To Download The TMEES (1) Cable Operated Set-Up Guide.

 The above instruction manual has been translated by the TM Racing Staff into English, therefore some of the wording will seem unfamiliar, please see below for an altered translation of the numbered procedures.